 In the Intermediate School, students choose Mandarin or Spanish and, in sixth grade, their language instruction is integrated with their World Cultures class.
 Fourth and fifth graders have 30 minutes of foreign language daily, while sixth graders take a 50-minute class.

-In the Middle School, seventh graders can choose Latin or Spanish as their core requirement language.
-Qualified students may take a second language as an elective.
+In the Middle School, seventh graders can choose Latin, Mandarin or Spanish as their core requirement language.
 The courses are a two-year commitment.

 The Upper School also offers Spanish, Mandarin and Latin.
 Students may take Advanced Placement classes when offered, including both Spanish Language and Spanish Literature.